Device-independent certification of indefinite causal order in the quantum switch: Discussion

 It is natural to wonder about the consequences of experimental violation of the inequalities derived here.
-Most current implementations of the quantum switch are based on optical interferometric setups sending a photon along a superposition of paths passing through Alice 1 and 2’s devices in different orders~\cite{Proc+15,Rub+17,Cao+22,Rub+22,Guo+20}.
-When used to probe correlations of measurement outcomes, these setups require the outcomes $a_1,a_2$ to be read out only at the end, i.e.\ after both photon paths have passed through Alice's devices, in order not to destroy the superposition of causal orders~\cite{Rub+17,Cao+22}.
-These delayed measurements however mean that the outcomes only obtain a definite value in the joint future of the spacetime loci where $x_1$ and $x_2$ are chosen.
-Therefore, violation of an LC inequality by such experiments would, at least from the point of view of classical relativistic causality, not demonstrate a meaningful notion of indefinite causal order: it comes as no surprise that $x_1$ can influence $a_2$ while at the same time $x_2$ influences $a_1$.
+Most current implementations of the quantum switch are based on optical interferometric setups sending a photon along a superposition of paths passing through Alice 1 and 2’s devices in different orders~\cite{Proc+15,Rub+17,Cao+23,Rub+22,Guo+20}.
+When used to probe correlations of measurement outcomes, these setups require the outcomes $a_1,a_2$ to be read out only at the end, i.e.\ after both photon paths have passed through both Alices' devices, in order not to destroy the superposition of causal orders~\cite{Rub+17,Cao+23}.
+These delayed measurements however mean that both outcomes only obtain a definite value in the intersection of the future lightcones of the spacetime loci where $x_1$ and $x_2$ are chosen.
+Therefore, violation of one of our inequalities by such experiments would, at least from the point of view of classical relativity theory, not demonstrate an interesting notion of indefinite causal order: it comes as no surprise that $x_1$ can influence $a_2$ while at the same time $x_2$ influences $a_1$.
 This ties into the broader debate of whether these photonic experiments realise the quantum switch or merely simulate it~\cite{Or19, Ho+19, Paun20, VilR22, OVB22, Rub+22}.
-Note that the above does not necessarily apply to potential future implementations of the quantum switch, e.g.\ gravitational ones~\cite{Zych+19,Mol+21,Dim+20}.
+We note that considerations involving gravitational quantum switch implementations and/or quantum reference frames~\cite{Zych+19,Paun20,CGBB20} may offer different perspectives on this problem.

-Provided one succeeds in avoiding this and other loopholes, experimental violation of LC inequalities could put restrictions on possible theories of quantum gravity compatible with observation.
-On a more practical level, an interesting direction of future research is to determine whether the violation of LC inequalities could be used for new device-independent protocols, analogously to how Bell's theorem is used for device-independent quantum key distribution~\cite{BHK05}.
+Provided one succeeds in avoiding this and other loopholes, experimental violation of the inequalities derived here could put restrictions on possible theories of quantum gravity compatible with observation.
+On a more practical level, an interesting direction of future research is to determine whether these inequalities could be used for new device-independent protocols, analogously to how Bell's theorem is used for device-independent quantum key distribution~\cite{BHK05}.